 Hydrogen, Caffeine, and Energy: The Science

-A new 23-subject crossover study published in the scientific journal Neurophysiology comparing the efficacy of Drink HRW hydrogen tablets vs. caffeine using the ‘Attention Network Test’ designed to measure alerting, orienting, and executive control.
+A new 23-subject crossover study published in the scientific journal Neurophysiology comparing the efficacy of molecular hydrogen vs. caffeine using the ‘Attention Network Test’ designed to measure alerting, orienting, and executive control.

-The results determined that high dose hydrogen water produced by Drink HRW hydrogen tablets were statistically equivalent to 100 mg of caffeine (roughly a cup of coffee).
+The results determined that high dose hydrogen water produced by hydrogen was statistically equivalent to 100 mg of caffeine (roughly a cup of coffee).
 9 of the 23 subjects responded significantly better to hydrogen water than caffeine, while only a few responded to caffeine better than hydrogen water (the remainder had no statistical difference).

 Furthermore, the study highlighted some of the critical differences in the types of attention that were altered.
 Caffeine was very effective in alerting, whereas hydrogen water had little to no impact.
 Hydrogen water was very useful in orienting, whereas the caffeine had little to no effect, and both were effective in executive control, although caffeine was more effective in this measurement.